State Tax Filing Resources

 State Withholding

-Agency: Illinois Department of Revenue
+Agency: Illinois Department of Revenue (DOR)

-ID: MyTax Illinois > Register
+IDMyTax Illinois > Register

 The Illinois Department of Revenue requires all employers, including bulk service providers, to electronically file Form IL-941, Illinois Withholding Income Tax Return.
 Form IL-941 indicates the information must be filed electronically.